 Hin und Weg (Gare)

-The name Hin und Weg (which could be translated as ‚in and out‘) and the first impression as you walk past may be somewhat misleading.
+The name Hin und Weg (this café no longer exists), which could be translated as ‚in and out‘ and the first impression as you walk past may be somewhat misleading.
 Whereas it is indeed a place to grab a quick bite, it’s also a place that makes you want to hang out for a while.
 Quick, but healthy food in a pleasant environment seems to be the motto, offering a wide range of freshly prepared salads and sandwiches to its lunchtime visitors.
 The Hin und Weg Gare (gare meaning train station) is located on the new stretch of the large-scale development behind the main station, the Europaallee.
 The interior successfully takes reference to its environment with a mix of urban industrial and vintage, combining the famed Tolix chairs with old foldable wood chairs, concrete with geometric patterned tiles on the floor, oversized industrial pendant lights and white subway tiles on the walls.
 Even though it feels like a rather hectic place at first, especially around lunchtime, it’s easy to lose track of time once you have managed to grab a table.
 The nearly floor-to-ceiling windows feature a changing display of oversized flowers, herbs and other decor according to season, which add a very homely feeling to the otherwise urban industrial environment.
 The innovative founders of the Hin und Weg, also run Hin und Weg Depot near Kalkbreite and the Hin und Weg Voiture on wheels during the summer time.

 I hope you enjoyed reading my post and feel tempted to check out these places during your next visit to Zurich.
 What are your favourite cafés in Switzerland?
 Is there any café or restaurant you would like me to check out and write about?
 Please feel free to leave your comments below!